Crepe-Inc/Iridium/README.md

 # Iridium
-A genshin packet sniffer + visualizer in one.
+A KCP packet sniffer + visualizer in one.

 # Usage